-teen Mental Health First Aid (tMHFA) is an evidence-based training that was brought to the United States in partnership with Lady Gaga’s Born This Way Foundation.
-It teaches high school students in the 10th, 11th and 12th grades how to identify, understand and help their friends with mental health and substance use challenges and how to get the help of an adult quickly.
-Learn more about the program and how it can benefit young people in your community.
+teen Mental Health First Aid (tMHFA) is a training program for teens brought to the United States by the National Council for Mental Wellbeing in partnership with Born This Way Foundation.
+It teaches teens in grades 10-12, or ages 15-18, how to identify, understand and respond to signs of a mental health or substance use challenge in their friends and peers.
+The training gives teens the skills to have supportive conversations with their friends and teaches them how to get help from a responsible and trusted adult.
+Learn more about how tMHFA can benefit young people in your community.